-Progress in modern science is enabled by sharing.
-However, there are major obstacles that limit the open exchange of data, particularly in neuroscience, where many small laboratories are pursuing diverse questions about the brain using a great variety of tools and techniques.
+Progress in modern science is enabled by data sharing.
+There are major obstacles, however, that limit the open exchange of data particularly in neuroscience, a field where many small laboratories are pursuing diverse questions about the brain using a great variety of tools and techniques.
 In mid 2014, The Kavli Foundation initiated Neurodata Without Borders, a consortium of researchers and foundations with a shared interest in breaking down the obstacles to data sharing.

-To meet our goal, Neurodata Without Borders is undertaking a series of pilot projects.
-The first of these projects, Neurodata Without Borders: Neurophysiology, aims to develop a unified, extensible, open-source data format for cellular-based neurophysiology data, one of the most common and important data types in neuroscience.
-A series of high-value neurophysiology data sets will then be translated into the unified data format and shared with the broader scientific community.
+To meet our goal, Neurodata Without Borders, aims to develop a unified, extensible, open-source data format for cellular-based neurophysiology data, one of the most common and important data types in neuroscience.
+A series of high-value neurophysiology data sets are being translated into the unified data format and shared with the broader scientific community.

 Join our mailing list to receive updates about our current projects and announcements about future ones.

 The Brain Research through Advancing Innovative Neurotechnologies (BRAIN) Initiative was launched by President Obama in 2013 to advance the science and technologies needed to unlock the mysteries of the human brain.
 It is a broad, collaborative effort to accelerate the development and application of a new generation of tools to study how individual brain cells and complex neural circuits interact at the speed of thought.
 These new technologies will help scientists explore how the brain records, processes, uses, stores and retrieves information and will shed light on the complex links between brain structure, function and behavior.